bgauslin/eleventy/src/content/etc/calories.md

 ### Basal Metabolic Rate

-First, your Basal Metabolic Rate (BMR) is calculated with the Mifflin St. Jeor equation based on your height, weight, age, and sex.
+First, your <a href='https://en.wikipedia.org/wiki/Basal_metabolic_rate'>Basal Metabolic Rate (BMR)</a> is calculated with the Mifflin St. Jeor equation based on your height, weight, age, and sex.
 BMR is how many calories your body needs to function while at rest.

 ### Total Daily Energy Expenditure